Adaptation to toxic serpentine soils

 Then, we modelled parallel selection and infer dominant role of sampling from a shared pool of alleles across the variable tetraploid populations.
 However, we also discovered an exceptional locus with parallel de novo mutations!
 It encodes a central transporter TPC1 protein, shown to act as a global hub mediating stress signalling, with two distinct serpentine-specific mutations in otherwise conserved site at calcium selectivity gate.

 Our finding demonstrates that large pool of pre-existing variation is the major source of adaptive alleles in autotetraploids.
 However, rapid selection on de novo mutations is still feasible, altogether indicating broad evolutionary flexibility of lineages with doubled genomes.
-You can discover more here.
+Now we floow up on this research by targeted functional validations of importand gene canddiates, in collaboration with molecular geneticists and extend to other Arabidopsis (A. lyrata) and Brassicaceae to learn more about mechanisms underlying genetic convergence.